apploqic/Instacheckin/README.md

 ## How to use

-### Staff app
+### instaCheckIn for business

 * Click on Register
-* Get your hotel registered to instaCheckIn service by filling up necessary details.
+* Get your hotel registered to **instaCheckIn** service by filling up necessary details.
-* Then  login and click Generate QR(top right menu) to  get your unique QR code.
+* Then  login and click Generate QR (top right menu) to  get your unique QR code.
 * Print multiple copies of the qr code and stick them up in various places in and around your reception area so that incoming tourist’s can scan them.
 * Login to the app and you will be presented with a live ,dynamically updating list of customers (with the most recent customer at top).
 * Click on a particular tourist and you will be directed to  the form(read-only) that the tourist filled in with the tourist id and signature.
 * Once you are satisfied with the details , click on the verify button and the customer will be sent a verification notification to their phone, to come and collect the room key.
-* When the customer arrives at the desk  , ask them to show the notification on their phone , and finally hand over the key.
+* When the customer arrives at the desk, ask them to show the notification on their phone, and finally hand over the key.

-### Guest app
+### instaCheckIn

-* Scan the QR code which generated from the staff app
+* Find the nearby QR code and scan.
-* Fill up the registration form and click Submit button.
+* Fill up the registration form and click submit button.
-* Once done, upload an id proof and also give your digital signature on the signature pad , and then submit the form .
+* Once done, upload an id proof and also give your digital signature on the signature pad, and then submit the form.
 * Form submitted, please wait for a notification for your room key.
-* After the tourist gets the notification, then they are required to go the front desk and show the notification and collect the room key.
+* After the tourist gets the notification, then they are required to go the reception and show the notification and collect the room key.